EMS - Reporting Requirements

 NEMSIS update

 After 3+ years of collaboration with national emergency medical services (EMS) leaders, the National EMS Information System (NEMSIS) Technical Assistance Center updated the National EMS Data Standard to version 3.5.
 This new version will improve the accuracy and efficiency of documentation, enhance health information exchange, and ultimately improve patient care.
-Texas will switch to version 3.5 in late fall/winter 2023.
+Texas switched to version 3.5 in late fall/winter 2023.

 NEMSIS Version 3.5 key changes